spencertipping/pushback/pushback/flowable.md

 In this case the buffers just need one flow's worth of data; we don't need a queue with any depth to it.

+## Flowable metaclass?
+If it exists, it extends `pushback::jitclass`.
+But I'm not sure we need a metaclass for this.